Rahullkumr/excelrflutter/day2.md

 6. Logical Operators (&&, ||, !)

    > - Logical operators are only applicable to boolean expressions
-   > - non-zero numbers are not considered as true and zero as false
+   > - non-zero numbers are not considered as true and zero not as false
    > - 0 and 1 are not boolean instead int

 7. Conditional Operators / Ternary operators (?: and ??)